bassosimone/bloom/README.md

 ### Windows using msys2

-This solution requires Windows (no cross build on macOS).
+This solution requires Windows (no cross build from macOS for now).
 The build procedure (only tested for Windows 64) looks like this:

 - install [msys2](http://www.msys2.org/)